 Types of Dirt and Their Weights

-“Dirt” is a general term often used to refer to the soil, and it can comp various materials, including minerals (sand, silt, and clay), organic material, water, and air.
-These components can vary considerably, which means the weight of a cubic foot of dirt can also range significantly.
+“Dirt” is a general term often used to refer to soil, which can consist of various materials, including minerals (sand, silt, and clay), organic material, water, and air.
+These components can vary considerably, which means the weight of a cubic foot of dirt can also vary significantly.

 1. Topsoil

 Topsoil is the top layer of soil and is typically rich in organic matter and nutrients, making it ideal for planting.
-Topsoil can weigh about 75 to 100 pounds per cubic foot when dry.
-However, it can be somewhat lighter if it’s moist or contains a lot of organic material.
+When dry, topsoil can weigh about 75 to 100 pounds per cubic foot.
+However, it can be somewhat lighter if it’s moist or contains much organic material.

 2. The ill Dirt